 Our third slow cooker recipe gives leftover turkey the chile verde treatment, cooking it with broiled tomatillos, serrano peppers, onions, and garlic, plus cornmeal and white beans to thicken it all up.
 The chili is flavorful enough on its own, but it's even better garnished liberally with cilantro, sour cream, red onions, pepper Jack cheese, and crunchy crushed tortilla chips.

 Love cooking so much that you want to spend all day Friday in the kitchen, too?
 It's a bit of a project, but slow-cooking leftover turkey meat and bones with aromatics and charred vegetables makes a wonderfully rich and creamy paitan-style ramen broth.
-The meat used to make the broth is going to be way overcooked, so we add fresh drumsticks for a few hours to cook them, shred the meat, then crisp it up as in our turkey carnitas recipe.
+The meat used to make the broth is going to be way overcooked, so we add fresh drumsticks for a few hours to cook them, shred the meat, then crisp it up like we do in our turkey carnitas recipe.

 You probably don't associate turkey with Asian cooking, but in Taiwan it's traditional to use turkey in a dish very similar to better-known Singaporean chicken rice.
-Generally the dish is made with steamed turkey, but leftover roast turkey works, too.
+Generally, the dish is made with steamed turkey, but leftover roast turkey works, too.
 If you thought ahead to save the pan drippings when you cooked the bird, you can use them to make a savory sauce.

 All products linked here have been independently selected by our editors.
 We may earn a commission on purchases, as described in our affiliate policy.